Explore the best in virtual reality entertainment with these VR headsets for watching movies.

 All things considered, Oculus Rift was the first VR headset to go mainstream, and it has maintained its value.
 It is now also quite reasonable and has a wide range of video game selections.
 The only issue is that it needs to be used in conjunction with another gaming console or PC and doesn’t have an inbuilt memory with content library.

-Best Premium VR Headset
+Best Premium VR Headset for Movies

 HTC VIVE is currently one of the most advanced VR headsets on the market at a relatively reasonable price.
 Yes, there are more advanced versions available, such as the HTC VIVE Pro.
 However, if you’re looking for the most advanced features without draining your savings, then this is the perfect one for you.